devdoshi/imdb-demo/README.md

 # Summary
-I made the UI using create-react-app for scaffolding and redux for state management.

 The API server uses express to serve an endpoint which accepts a search query from the UI.
 It uses imdb-api to find a matching TV series for the query and returns the series metadata and its episodes.
 If the matching result is not a TV series, it is considered a failure.

+I made the UI using create-react-app for scaffolding and redux for state management.
+It has a search box and a button.
+When the button is pressed, it will hit the api with the search box's value as the query.
 Given a valid result, the UI will render some basic show metadata and a list of episodes with links to the corresponding IMDB page.

 # to run the API and UI servers...
+clone the repo

+`$ npm install`

 `$ npm run start-api`

 `$ npm run start`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).